KamadoTanjiro-beep/ESP32-ePaper-Display-NTP-Clock/README.md

 3. Shows battery percentage and voltage
 4. Updates after every 60 secs and sleeps for the rest.
 5. Read below
-6. Mamoth 6000mAh battery!
+6. Mammoth 6000mAh battery!
 (Your personal choice though)

 ## UPCOMING FEATURES
 1. Will update schematics.